ArthurKretzer/data_engineering_exercises/README.md

 This script simply creates a test bucket.
 To avoid unecessary billings, you should delete the test bucket rightly after script execution on AWS console.

+---

 ### Challenge 2

 This exercise populates an AWS RDS Postgres with fake customer data to be replicated by a DMS to a bucket.
 The whole process of creating AWS instances is not documented here and it's an extensive and error prone process.

+---

+### Exercise 9

+This exercise populates a topic (SNS) to feed a queue (SQS) that is consumed by a Kinesis Firehose to store fake messages on a data-lake-raw.